markaalvaro/advent-2021/README.md

 ### 3. Multi-line String for Regexes

-Use multi-line Strings for regexes to avoid needing to escape /s.
-For example:
+Use multi-line Strings for regexes to avoid needing to escape `\ `s, which improves regex readability.
+For example, consider the following greedy whitespace regex (in Java `"\\s+"`):

 ```kotlin
 boardLines.take(5)